jayhendren/ldapadm/README.md

   documentation](http://www.python-ldap.org/doc/html/ldap.html#options).
   Note that all options start with `OPT_`.

+  **Default: none**

 * `<type>`: This is the name of the user-supplied object type.
+At least one type block is **required**.
 You will probably want to use a type name that clearly references a specific type of object on the LDAP server.
 This will also be the value that you pass as the "type" argument to the various ldapadm commands.
 For instance, if you wish to be able to run the commands `ldapadm get user ...` and `ldapadm get group ...`, you must define the types `user` and `group` in your configuration.
-For instance:
+To give a concrete configuration file
+  example:

+      uri: "ldap://my.domain"
       user:
         base: "ou=people,dc=my,dc=domain"
+        ...
+      group:
+        base: "ou=groups,dc=my,dc=domain"
         ...

   A type definition may include the following values: